Under Pennsylvania law, a worker who is fired is presumed eligible for unemployment benefits.

-First, employers and the government use various terms for the same thing: your employer choosing to end your employment for a reason other than a lack of work or business closure.
+“Fired” means your employer is choosing to end your employment for a reason other than a lack of work or business closure.
 Sometimes, instead of saying you are fired, an employer or the government might say you are:

 - Related to your job